-AfPA is led by founding member David Charles, M.D., Professor and Vice-Chair of Neurology and Medical Director of TeleHealth at Vanderbilt University Medical Center.
-He is a national leader in Movement Disorders research.
-Dr. Charles took leave from his practice in 1998 and spent a year on the staff of U.S. Senator Bill Frist, where he served as a health policy advisor.
+AfPA is led by founding member and Chief Medical Officer David Charles, M.D., Professor and Vice-Chair of Neurology and Medical Director of TeleHealth at Vanderbilt University Medical Center.
+Dr. Charles has served as a health policy fellow on the staff of the U.S. Senate Subcommittee for Public Health and Safety.
 Following this experience in Washington, he conducted Parkinson’s disease research in France as a Fulbright Senior Scholar and is a national leader in Movement Disorders research.

 Board of Directors